Equine nutrition: Treats

 Many people like to feed horses special treats such as carrots, sugar cubes, peppermint candies, or specially manufactured horse "cookies."
 Horses do not need treats, and due to the risk of colic or choke, many horse owners do not allow their horses to be given treats.
 There are also behavioral issues that some horses may develop if given too many treats, particularly a tendency to bite if hand-fed, and for this reason many horse trainers and riding instructors discourage the practice.

 However, if treats are allowed, carrots and compressed hay pellets are common, nutritious, and generally not harmful.
-Apples are also acceptable, though it is best if they are first cut into slices.
+Apples are also acceptable, though best if cored or sliced, as the seeds contain toxins.
 Horse "cookies" are often specially manufactured out of ordinary grains and some added molasses.
 They generally will not cause nutritional problems when fed in small quantities.
-However, many types of human foods are potentially dangerous to a horse and should not be fed.
-This includes bread products, meat products, candy, and carbonated or alcoholic beverages.
+However, many types of foods are potentially dangerous to a horse and should not be fed.
+This includes bread products, meat products, potatoes, brassicas, stone fruits, chocolate, and caffeinated beverages.

 It was once a common practice to give horses a weekly bran mash of wheat bran mixed with warm water and other ingredients.
 It is still done regularly in some places.
 While a warm, soft meal is a treat many horses enjoy, and was once considered helpful for its laxative effect, it is not nutritionally necessary.
 An old horse with poor teeth may benefit from food softened in water, a mash may help provide extra hydration, and a warm meal may be comforting in cold weather, but horses have far more fiber in their regular diet than do humans, and so any assistance from bran is unnecessary.
 There is also a risk that too much wheat bran may provide excessive phosphorus, unbalancing the diet, and a feed of unusual contents fed only once a week could trigger a bout of colic.